invoke-ai/InvokeAI/docs/installation/020_INSTALL_MANUAL.md

-   environment inside the root directory, then you **must** set the `INVOKEAI_ROOT` environment variable in your shell environment, for example, by editing `~/.bashrc` or `~/.zshrc` files, or setting the Windows environment variable.
-Refer to your operating system / shell documentation for the correct way of doing so.
+   environment inside the root directory, then you **must** set the `INVOKEAI_ROOT` environment variable in your shell environment, for example, by editing `~/.bashrc` or `~/.zshrc` files, or setting the Windows environment variable using the Advanced System Settings dialogue.
+   Refer to your operating system documentation for details.

     === "Linux/Mac"